This delicious lemon curd is super easy to make and has that lovely strong tangy lemon flavor that we all love about a good curd.

 The information above is an estimate generated by an online nutrition calculator.

 If you love citrus, then you must try out our gluten-free key lime pie.
 The filling has that lovely citrusy flavor from the limes and is deliciously creamy.
 Indeed, a recipe you need to try.

-I hope that this delicious gluten-free lemon curd works out as well as it did for me.
+I hope that this delightful gluten-free lemon curd works out perfectly for you.
 If you have some feedback regarding this delightful recipe, then please don’t hesitate to leave a comment below.